JNods10/Ext4-Deleted-File-Recovery/README.md

 ## Background

 The Ext4 file system is widely used in Linux environments.
 However, deleted files are not immediately erased from the disk, making recovery possible through forensic techniques.
 A crucial difference between Ext4 and previous file system versions is the implementation of journaling for file system changes.
-The journal creates the imperative to figure out a new technique and method to recover deleted files.
+The change to journaling creates the imperative to figure out a new technique and method to recover deleted files.
 Some tools exist but lack comprehensiveness and are no longer maintained.
 This project was developed to provide the stepping stones toward a reliable solution for recovering deleted files from Ext4 file systems.

 ## Recognition